top of page

 What is "Mi-Carême"?

-The traditional celebration of Mi-Carême emerged away back in Medieval Europe, serving as a day of respite from the rigorous fasting demands of the Catholic Lenten period!
-Historians believe that the tradition then travelled across the Atlantic Ocean to Nova Scotia in the 17th Century, with the first French settlers, ancestors of today's Acadians!
+The traditional celebration of Mi-Carême emerged way back in Medieval Europe, serving as a day of respite from the rigorous fasting demands of the Catholic Lenten period!
+Historians believe the tradition then travelled across the Atlantic Ocean to Nova Scotia in the 17th Century with the first French settlers, ancestors of today's Acadians!

-The celebration has evolved since then, but its essence has remained: it's a fun carnavalesque celebration, where its runners disguise themselves (originally with whatever they could get their hands on) and playfully challenge others (the "watchers") to guess who they are.
-Mi-Carême also has very liberating aura about it, inviting you to let go of daily routines, and spread smiles around you!
+The celebration has evolved since then, but its essence has remained: it's a fun carnivalesque celebration, where its "runners" disguise themselves (originally with whatever they could get their hands on) and playfully challenge others (the "watchers") to guess who they are.
+Mi-Carême also has a very liberating aura about it, inviting you to let go of daily routines and spread smiles around you!

 How about a little extra Mi-Carême fun?
 Check out the Mi-Carême Centre's Youtube Channel!